sizovs/boring-stack/README.md

 # TODOS
 - The current implementation uses Livestream to replicate data to a network-attached volume.
 While this isn't a critical issue, it would be more efficient to replicate to R2 instead.
 Otherwise, if Hetzner experiences downtime, restoring data could be challenging.
-- The current implementation stores SQLite database on a network-attached volume, which improves redundancy at the expense of throughput.
-If you want to squeeze (much) more performance from your SQLite, **move the database to the local disk.**